carlbrown/SwiftPRInsights/README.md

 # SwiftPRInsights

-Supporting data for my [2017 try!Swift NYC](https://www.tryswift.co/events/2017/nyc/) [talk](https://github.com/carlbrown/SwiftPRInsights/tree/master/Presentation)
+Supporting data for [my talk](https://github.com/carlbrown/SwiftPRInsights/tree/master/Presentation) at [2017 try!Swift NYC](https://www.tryswift.co/events/2017/nyc/)

 These are excerpts from HTML files for Pull Requests for the following Swift language repos: